DylanAhTeck/DevOps-CICD/README.md

 Go to Tomcat folder and follow the instructions

 ### Deploying into a Docker container using Jenkins

-Go to Docker folder and
+Go to Docker folder and follow instructions

+### Using Ansible to automate deployment into Docker container

+Go to Ansible folder and follow instructions

+### Replace Docker host with Kubernetes

+Go to Kubernetes folder and follow instructions

+Kubernetes_Instructions:

+- Set up Kubernetes on a new EC2 instance

+Jenkins and Ansible Integration instructions